 Also read: Best Things to do in Palermo, Sicily.

-Inside, wander through the halls and explore the stunning marble cloister, the centerpiece of the construction.
-Watch as the monastery comes to life with students studying in what is now the library.
-Though the beautiful building is easily explored by yourself, consider joining a guided tour if you’d like to learn more about the monastery’s history.
+Wandering through the halls made me feel like a princess, haha!
+There’s a stunning marble cloister and you’ll find lots of students studying in what is now the library.
+Though you can easily explore the monastery by yourself, a guided tour looks great if you want to learn more about its history.

-There are multiple tours available depending on your time and budget.
+Mount Etna Tour: Multiple tours are available depending on your time and budget.
 Keep in mind that it’s quite expensive, as you have to go up the mountain with a guide for safety reasons.
 However, it’s more than worth it!
-Tours usually include transport up the volcano, return tickets for the cable car, and the cost of a 4×4 van, which drops you off at the summit trailhead.
+Tours usually include transport up the volcano, return cable car tickets, and a 4×4 van that drops you off at the summit trailhead.

 You can explore Mount Etna by yourself; however, only up to 2900 meters.
-The best time to do this tour is during spring or autumn when there are fewer tourists, and it’s not too cold.
+The best time to do this tour is in spring or autumn, when there are fewer tourists and it’s not too cold.
 Make sure to book in advance, as it’s one of the best things to do in Catania, Sicily.
-Note that many of the tours to Mount Etna start from the neighboring town of Taormina.
+Note that many tours of Mount Etna depart from the neighboring town of Taormina.

 We recommend to rent a car in Sicily through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.

-Once you get up, walk to Torre Del Filosofo (40 minutes) to start the summit trail or take a 4×4 (30 EUR / 32.55 USD return).
+Then walk to Torre Del Filosofo (40 minutes) to start the summit trail or take a 4×4 (30 EUR return).
 Make sure to check your tour details, as some don’t include these additional transport costs.

-Tip: Even in summer, it can be very cold up on the mountain.
-Because of this, bring layers wear good shoes to go hiking.
+Tip: Even in summer, it can be very cold up on the mountain, so bring layers and wear good hiking shoes.

 The picturesque clifftop town of Taormina is one of the most beautiful and luxurious places on the island of Sicily.
-With its pastel-colored houses, ancient churches, palazzos, and panoramic views overlooking the sea and Mount Etna, it looks as if the town could come straight off a postcard.
+With its pastel-colored houses, ancient churches, palazzos, and panoramic views, it looks as if the town could come straight off a postcard.

-Once you’ve explored the historical center of Catania, neighboring Taormina makes the perfect next stop on your Sicily road trip.
+After exploring the historical center of Catania, we went to the neighboring town of Taormina on our Sicily road trip.
 Spend your days exploring the narrow alleyways and tiny staircases, enjoying fresh seafood on the beach, and cooling off in crystal-clear waters.

 Read more: the best things to do in Taormina, Sicily